so what am I doing wrong here?

 (Sorry about the terrible pictures- I am having problems with my camera these days)

-4 Responses to “so what am I doing wrong here?”
+0 thoughts on “so what am I doing wrong here?

 Overspun singles have a tendency to slant.
 Try doing some slipped stitches or do it all in ribbing to combat it a bit.
 If you know a spinner maybe they can ply some of it for you then you wouldn’t have to worry about the slant at all.